aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/99-cleanup.en.md

 +++
 -->

+## Cleaning Up At an AWS Event

+If you are taking the workshop as part of an AWS event and ran it on the AWS Windows VM, please run "`c:\finish-lab`" shortcut, and after it completes, shut down the VM.
+Feel free to ignore the rest of the page.

+## Cleaning Up After Running The Workshop On Your System

 Some manual clean up steps are required to delete resources created in the course of this module.
 You may need to follow these steps if you *used your personal or corporate AWS Account*.

 You will also need to use these steps if you are taking this lab at an AWS event and you simply want to reset your cloud resources and *restart the module from the [beginning](./10-overview.html)*.